 - Safety goggles

-Once you have all the necessary tools and supplies, it’s important to take some safety precautions to ensure that you and anyone else around you are safe.
+Once you have all the necessary tools and supplies, you must take some safety precautions to ensure that you and anyone else around you are safe.
 Here are some safety tips to keep in mind:

 Safety Precautions to Keep In Mind